-- Eco or natural mats can be made of natural rubber, organic cotton or jute.
-Eco mats don’t grip to the floor as easily but the texture of the mat provides great traction for your body.
+- Eco or natural mats can be made of natural rubber, organic cotton, or jute.
+Eco mats don’t grip the floor as easily but the texture of the mat provides great traction for your body.

 - Eco mats, like the TPE mats, won’t last as long as PVC mats but they are great if sustainability is what you want in a mat.

 At the end of the day, the best yoga mat for you is the one that feels good in your hands and under your feet.
 If you can find a mat that’s comfortable to use and fits within your budget, you’re sure to be satisfied with your purchase.
 We hope this guide has helped you learn more about the different types of yoga mats available and feel confident in making a decision about which one is right for you.
 Thanks for reading!